SpiralsSeminaire/SpoonPowerApiDemo/README.md

 docker run -i -t spoon/ninja /bin/bash
 ```

-These commands create a docker image to configure the open source project vraptor or ninja with all dependencies needed.
+These commands create a docker image to configure the open source project imaging or ninja with all dependencies needed.

 In another terminal, you must launch powerapi on the java pid: